 Is Bahia de los Angeles Safe?

-There’s no need to worry about safety or crime in Bahia de Los Angeles, Baja California.
+Bahia de los Angeles is generally considered safe to visit.
 It’s a laidback town with about 1,000 friendly locals and many part-time foreign residents.

 Is There Cell Service in Bahia de los Angeles?

 Nope.
 Zero.
 There’s no cell service in Bahia de los Angeles, Baja California, but several of the mini-markets offer satellite wifi a fee of about $20 pesos ($1 USD) an hour.
 Some of the hotels and campgrounds also have satellite internet available.

 What to Pack